dperique/Kubernetes_tutorials/Preloading_container_images.md

-# Dealing with large pod images
+# Image preloading and Container upgardes

 ## Introduction

 One of the challenges of running Kubernetes is that once in a while your containers will need an upgrade and you need to roll out that upgrade in a graceful manner.
-If your image is big or if your docker registry is busy, loading that image may not be so straightforward.
+If your image is big or if your docker registry is busy, loading new images may not be so straightforward.
-For example, the image could take a long to time load or the image load can fail (e.g., due to network connectivity issue).
+For example, the image could take a long to time load or the image load can fail (e.g., due to network connectivity or authentication issues).
 During an upgrade cycle, you want to handle these conditions well.
 Here are two scenarios:

 * Image does not load due to network connectivity
 * Image takes a long time to load and times out

 The first is something that needs to be addressed very soon as network connectivity loss can have other bad side effects.
+This can be due to things like default gateway down, DNS down, etc.

 The second may be mitigated by increasing the size of certain timeout parameters (i.e., the kubelet `--image-pull-progress-deadline` option